-We know that downhill skiing and snowboarding is a fun way to be physically active, but exactly what type of workout does a day on the slopes deliver?
-Today we delve into that question and share information on calories burned, what to eat and how to get the most out of your next snow day.
+With ski and snowboard season upon us, it seemed only right to explore exactly what type of workout a day on the slopes delivers!
+Here we delve into that question and share information on calories burned, what to eat and how to get the most out of your next snow day.

 TYPE OF WORKOUT